ijdoc/wandb-demos/lambda/debugging/README.md

 2. Sync `npm` and `pipenv` dependencies
     ```shell
     npm install
-    pipenv sync --dev
+    pipenv sync --dev --dev
     ```

 3. Setup your AWS credentials.
 If you need a sample permissions policy document, check the "How this project was created" section at the end of this README

-4. Deploy the lambda functions with (repeat every time you make changes to the code):
+4. Deploy the lambda functions with (repeat every time the code changes):
     ```shell
     sls deploy
     ```